martinpraha6/macOS-installation-FrontEnd-developers/README.md

 	`node --version` If not, install it with Homebrew: `brew install node`

-Check if it was installed properly
+Check if it was installed properly:

 	node --version
 	npm --version

 2. Yarn

-	brew install yarn
+	`brew install yarn`

 3. Git